helium/HIP/00xx-my-hip-name.md

 5. What are the conditions for proposing a vote
     1. Minimum bond amount
-        1. At a current 1% of circulating supply, we would need state channels to allow voters to
+        1. 1% of staked HNT may be too high
     2. Minimum engagement on HIP forums
         1. Should there be a threshold amount of prior discussion before a vote is proposed, as this ensures clear discussion of the ramifications of approving or rejecting the change
 6. What can we assume about voters